maarten-pennings/Tapuino/firmware/readme.md

 ## Uploading

 Upload failed at first.
-Forgot my nano has an "old" bootloader.
+Forgot my Nano has an "old" bootloader.

 ![bootloader](bootloader.png)